pantheon-systems/documentation/source/docs/articles/sites/horizontal-scalability.md

 You'll need to decide how to distribute traffic across the available PHP app servers.
 Open-source tools like Nginx, HAProxy, and Pound can fill this role, but you can also solve this with hardware (e.g. an F5 appliance) or with a cloud-based load balancer (e.g. Amazon’s ELBs).

 ## Managing Temporary Files
-One of WordPress’s most important functions is managing media (images, documents, etc ) that go along with posts.
-These are placed in the `uploads` area of `wp-content`, but in order to make WordPress horizontally-scalable, you must find a way for uploads to be available to all PHP App servers.
+One of WordPress’s most important functions is managing media within the `wp-content/uploads` directory for images and static assets.
+However, for WordPress to achieve horizontally scalability, media must be available to all containers.
 Open-source tools like GlusterFS, NFS, and Ceph are common answers, and Amazon’s EFS is an option in that cloud ecosystem.